gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 the making of such a map.
 He is against someone who believes that because they have a good map of Budapest, they are in a position to remake the city along more rational lines.

+(And the idealist claim that such-and-such is an abstraction, and therefore defective, is not a case for banning abstractions!
+A map of Budapest is "defective" compared to a lifelong, intimate knowledge of its streets and byways... but still extremely useful for a tourist trying to get around.
+[Bosanquet on morality.])

 [Sketch of "irrational" street.]

 Real example: Corbusier, who was actually designing microprocessors, not cities.